Ensuring Accuracy in Complex Analyses

 1. Romanization by Country

 The name Zhang Wei (张伟) is translated using Standard Chinese-English translation commonly used in Mainland China.
-In Hong Kong, it is most likely translated into Cheung Wai, which is based on the Cantonese Wade-Giles translation method.
-In Taiwan, the name is generally translated into Chang Wei, using a Mandarin style Wade-Giles translation.
-We must consider the regional differences based on the country in which the subject resides, and where the subject was born to ensure completeness of research.
+It is most likely translated into Cheung Wai in Hong Kong, which is based on the Cantonese Wade-Giles translation method.
+In Taiwan, the name is generally translated into Chang Wei, using a Mandarin-style Wade-Giles translation.
+We must consider the regional differences based on the country in which the subject resides and where the subject was born to ensure the completeness of the research.

 2. Identifying all Possible Variations of Regulatory Risk